Dr. Steven Hoeltzel

 Professor Hoeltzel regularly teaches upper-level courses on Kant, Existentialism, and Nineteenth Century Philosophy and Theology, and occasionally offers more specialized courses on related authors and topics (including, for example, Kierkegaard, Nietzsche, Heidegger, and Foucault).
 Most semesters he teaches Introduction to Philosophy as well.

-“Transcendental Idealism and Theistic Commitment in Fichte.”
-In The Palgrave Handbook of German Idealism, edited by Matthew C. Altman.
-Hampshire, England: Palgrave Macmillan (forthcoming, late 2014?).
+Select Publications:“Transcendental Idealism and Theistic Commitment in Fichte,” in The Palgrave Handbook of German Idealism, ed.
+Matthew C. Altman (Palgrave Macmillan, 2014), 364-85.

-“Introduction: Some Post-Kantian Problems.”
-In Kant, Fichte, and the Legacy of Transcendental Idealism, edited by Halla Kim and Steven Hoeltzel.
-Lanham, MD: Lexington Books (forthcoming, 2014).
+“Introduction: Some Post-Kantian Problems,” in Kant, Fichte, and the Legacy of Transcendental Idealism, ed.
+Halla Kim and Steven Hoeltzel (Lexington Books, 2014), xx-xxxvii.

 “Critical Epistemology and Idealist Metaphysics in Fichte’s Wissenschaftslehre (1794-1800),” in Fichte, German Idealism, and Early Romanticism (Fichte-Studien Supplementa, Band 24), ed.
 Daniel Breazeale and Tom Rockmore (Rodopi, 2010), 87-106.

 “Finite and Absolute Reason in (and beyond) Fichte’s System of Ethics.”
 Philosophy Today 52, no. 3-4 (2008): 257-67.